survivejs/react-book/manuscript/03_developing_with_webpack.md

 Go to **http://localhost:8080** and you should see something.
 If you want to use some other port than 8080, you can pass `--port` parameter (ie. `--port 4000`) to *webpack-dev-server*.

-> In the example above we created our own *index.html* file to give more freedom and control.
-If you just want something simple, Webpack provides a default one.
-We can run the application from **http://localhost:8080/webpack-dev-server/bundle** instead of root.
+> Alternatively we can run the application from **http://localhost:8080/webpack-dev-server/bundle** instead of root.
 It provides an iframe showing a status bar that indicates the status of the rebundling process.
 You can alternatively examine your browser log for the same information and possible errors.

 ## Automatic Browser Refresh